silassanttos/silassanttos/README.md

 **Hello, You are welcome to my profile!👋🤓**

 - 📚🖱 Student in systems analysis and development
-- 🌱 I’m currently learning ...
+- 🔍 Technology, news and curiosities
 - 💡 Every day looking me improve and discover something new in the programming!

 <!---